 American Express is king when it comes to statement credit offers.
 First, there’s Small Business Saturday, which is happening on November 28 and gets you a $10 statement credit when you shop at local businesses.
 This year it’s targeted, so be sure to check your Amex Offers to find out if it’s available to you.

 There are also a variety of lucrative Amex Sync Offers, like $15 off purchases of $60 at Amazon, two $10 statement credits on your cell phone bill of $75+, $10 off Ebags purchases of $50 or more, $50 off Cole Haan purchases over $200, and $10 off your $15 purchase at Rhapsody – to name a few.
-Scrolling through my list of offers, there are dozens of great merchants listed that will save me literally hundreds of dollars on purchases I was going to make anyway.
+There are dozens of great merchants listed that will save me hundreds of dollars on planned purchases.

 If nothing on your Amex Offers list appeals to you, the Chase Freedom card is offering one of the most generous cash back offers: Through December 31, registered Freedom cardholders get 10% cash back (or 10 Ultimate Rewards points per $1) on the first $1,500 spent at Zappos, Amazon, Diapers.com, or Audible.com.
-That’s as generous as I’ve ever seen the quarterly Chase Freedom bonus and aside from maybe the last two merchants, nearly everyone can get great value out of this promotion.
+That’s as generous as I’ve ever seen the quarterly Chase Freedom bonus.
+Aside from maybe the last two merchants, nearly everyone can get great value out of this promotion.